« Beeminder home

 Pledge

 The amount of money you have committed to pay if you derail.
 The initial pledge for a new goal is zero (if you’re using a freebee) or $5.
 Each time you derail it increases — $5, $10, $30, $90, $270, $810 — though you can choose not to increase the pledge or even drop back down to a lower pledge level.
 By following the pledge schedule you will quickly close in on your motivation point.
-You can increase your pledge at any time, or short-circuit, by paying half the currently pledged amount.
+You can increase your pledge at any time.
 That takes effect immediately.
 You can lower your pledge for free but it’s subject to the akrasia horizon.
 (See our money page.)

 Precommit to recommit